rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
 After switching over to the Client VM, I was able to paste the command in the command line.
-Once it installed, I ran the exe: <br/><br />
+Once it was installed, I ran the exe: <br/><br />
 <img src="https://i.imgur.com/2swd35N.png" alt="Homelab Steps">
 <br />
 <br />